InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 No product is perfect, and this is where the honest part of the review begins.

 Problem 2: Onion smell.
 After chopping onions four days in a row, the rubber gasket on the lid picked up a faint smell.
 Soaking the lid in vinegar water for 10 minutes fixed it.
-But you have to do this regularly — it comes back.
+But you have to do this regularly.
+It comes back.

 Problem 4: Bowl ring scratch.
 A faint circular scratch appeared on the bottom of the bowl where the blade spins.
 It is cosmetic only — the bowl is not cracked or weakened.
 But it is there.